Tesla's stock will be added to the S&P 500 in a single step before the open on Dec. 21

 Tesla will be added to the S&P 500 in a single step despite its more than $500 billion market capitalization, S&P Dow Jones Indices said on Monday, forgoing a possible phased approach that was considered to ease the impact of adding such a large company to the U.S. stock benchmark.

 The stock will be added at its full float-adjusted market capitalization before the open of trading on Dec.
 21, the index provider said.
-The company it will replace will be named on Dec.
+Float-adjusted means that only shares available to the public are considered when evaluating a company's weighting.
+The company that Tesla will replace will be named on Dec.
 11, according to a press release.

 The decision follows feedback from the investment community, which S&P Dow Jones Indices sought due to the difficulty of adding a company of Tesla's size.
 The electric vehicle maker will be the largest company ever to be added to the S&P 500.

-Note: CORRECTION: A headline on this story has been updated to reflect that Tesla will be added in one tranche.